bio-ontology-research-group/DL2Vec/DL2vec/readme.md

 Groovy (Groovy Version: 2.4.10 JVM: 1.8.0_121) with Grape for dependency management (http://docs.groovy-lang.org/latest/html/documentation/grape.html).

 ## running DL2vec
-1. download all the files from this repository and put it into a directory named with DL2vec
+1. Download all the files from this repository and put it into a directory named with DL2vec
-2. generate the embedding representation for each entity
+2. Generate the embedding representation for each entity
 ### generate the embeddings
     python runDL2vec.py -ontology "ontology file" -associations "association_file" -outfile "embedding output file" -entity_list "entities list need generating embeddding [optional]"